• Skip to primary navigation

 Near the end of the podcast Beach regales us with stories of the famous Spendthrift groom Clem Brooks and their secret betting coup with Beach’s favorite stallion Blue Times.
 He also reflects on the legacy of his son Tyler Pate Faulkner who now shoes Kentucky’s great stallions.

-1. Robert Romanofski says
+Robert Romanofski

 Should be a fun read.
 I use to be a farrier.